alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 ## Creating an interface

 When you want to create a new interface, you do it by using the `interface` keyword.
-This keyword is followed by the name of the interface ad curly brackets.
+This keyword is followed by the name of the interface add curly brackets.
 These brackets contain the shape of an object, its properties and types.
 You specify these properties and types as key:value pairs.

 This is very similar to creating new [object literal].
 However, there are some differences.
 First, there is no equal sign between the name of the interface and curly brackets.
 Second, those key:value pairs are separated by semicolons.
 Below are examples of simple TypeScript interfaces.